Magneto-optical transport in type-II Weyl semimetals in the presence of orbital magnetic moment: Linear response of tilted WSMs

-From Eqs.(\ref{Berry_linearB}) to (\ref{linear_B_cond_perp}), we notice that the B-linear magnetoconductivity in type-I/II-Weyl semimetals is independent/dependent of Fermi energy that the tied to the cut off and the odd function of $t_s$ \cite{gao2022suppression}.
+From Eqs.(\ref{Berry_linearB}) to (\ref{linear_B_cond_perp}), we notice that the B-linear magnetoconductivity in type-I/II-Weyl semimetals is independent/dependent of Fermi energy that tied to the cut off and the odd function of $t_s$ \cite{gao2022suppression}.
 According to the Nielsen-Ninomiya theorem \cite{nielsen1981absence,nielsen1981absence}, the Weyl nodes with opposite chirality always appears in pairs.
 The total magnetoconductivity of the system is the sum of all the Weyl nodes.
 Therefore, for the case of $t_{+} =t_{-}$, where the tilt inversion symmetry is broken, the contribution of the Weyl node to the magnetoconductivity has the opposite sign for the opposite (B) chirality, giving rise to $\sigma_{ab}(\omega)$ = 0.
 Whereas, for the case of $t_{+} =-t_{-}$, where the tilt inversion symmetry is unbroken, each Weyl node produces an identical contribution to the magnetoconductivity, and so the nonzero magnetoconductivity emerges for this case.
-Fig.(\ref{cond_linearB_tilt}) and (\ref{cond_linearB_omega}) show the tilt and frequency variations of linear B longitudinal conductivity components for type-I and type-II WSMs.
-In case of type-II WSMs, the conductivity contribution due to Berry curvature and OMM are more pronounced compared to its type-I one.
-The suppressin also takes place in type-II WSM as occured in type-I.\\
+Fig.(\ref{cond_linearB_tilt}) and (\ref{cond_linearB_omega}) show the tilt and frequency variations of linear B longitudinal conductivity components for type-I and type-II WSMs respectively.
+In case of type-II WSMs, the conductivity contribution due to Berry curvature and OMM are more pronounced compared to its type-I one and suppression takes place.
+Key type-II Weyl materials used for studying PHE include $WTe_2$ and $MoTe_2$, which serve as ideal platforms for experimental verification.
+These materials showed pronounced signature of nontrivial Berry-curvature-induced PHE \cite{chen2018planar, li2019anisotropic}.
+The planar Hall effect amplitude in $WTe_2$ is linearly dependent on the magnetic fields \cite{li2019anisotropic}.\\ \\